UK jobless rate plunges, turning up heat on BoE pledge

 The BoE said in August, shortly after Carney took over as governor, that it will not consider raising interest rates until unemployment falls to 7 percent, assuming there is no threat to the economy from high inflation expectations.

-Since then, Britain has outpaced most other industrialised economies with annualised growth of over 3 percent.
+Since then, Britain has outpaced most other industrialized economies with annualized growth of over 3 percent.
 Retail sales data on Wednesday pointed to more strong growth in the fourth quarter.

 Last month the BoE brought forward sharply its expectations for when unemployment might hit 7 percent to late 2014 or the third quarter of 2015, depending on different forecast models.